Goonellabah

 Goonellabah features high concentrations of lone person households, with a fairly typical median household size

-Family households comprise 65.3% of all households, including 24.1% couples with children, 25.6% couples without children, and 14.4% single parent families.
-Non-family households account for the remaining 34.7%, with lone person households at 31.3% and group households comprising 3.5%.
-The median household size is 2.4 people, which matches the Regional NSW average.
+Family households account for 65.3% of all households, including 24.1% couples with children, 25.6% couples without children, and 14.4% single parent families.
+Non-family households constitute the remaining 34.7%, with lone person households at 31.3% and group households comprising 3.5%.
+The median household size is 2.4 people, which aligns with the Regional NSW average.

 Frequently Asked Questions - Households